swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

   public var input: String

   public func run() throws {
-    let figlet = Figlet()
-    figlet.say(self.input)
+    Figlet.say(self.input)
   }
 }
 ~~~

 For more information about how [swift-argument-parser](https://github.com/apple/swift-argument-parser) parses command line options, see [swift-argument-parser documentation](https://github.com/apple/swift-argument-parser) documentation.

-Once we save that, we can run our application with `swift run hello-swift --input 'Hello, world!'`
+Once we save that, we can run our application with `swift run MyCLI --input 'Hello, world!'`

 Note we need to specify the executable in this case, so we can pass the `input` argument to it.